In The Beginning

 Then There Was A License

-The idea of Free Open Source Software as we now know it began with the development in the early 1980's of the concept of "free software" by Richard Stallman.
-Richard went on to create the GNU project and Free Software Foundation to further his vision, not to mention some pretty good software.
+The idea of Free Open Source Software as we now know it began with the development in the early 1980's of the concept of "free software" by Richard Stallman, formalized by his Emacs General Public License in 1988, and GNU Public License (GPL) in 1989.
+Richard also established the GNU project and Free Software Foundation to further his vision, and wrote some great software himself.

 It took several more decades, however beginning in the early 2000's it became clear to most people that the free software vision was consolidating mind-share around the world.